cogentcore/core/gpu/README.md

 For systems with multiple GPU devices, by default the discrete device is selected, and if multiple of those are present, the one with the most RAM is used.
 To see what is available and their properties, use:

+TODO: write a simple command-line tool to show driver features, and update this.

 ```
 $ WebGPUinfo --summary
 ```